learndataengineering/learndataengineering.guide/_docs/phase1/data-skills.md

 - After data ingestion, it is transformed into a format specified by the business.
 This data will be stored in staging layer for further analysis.

 - SQL is one skill that is common across all the data roles.
 It is used to perform various operations like cleaning, transforming, data analysis, data modelling on the tabular/relational data.
+This happens at Raw, Staging, Serving layers respectively.

 - Staging layer will have the data from various sources that is ready to be consumed by various downstream systems like BI tools, Machine learning, business reports and etc.